+EDAD 5816 Leadership and Organizational Theory in Higher Education (3) Critical examination of leadership, organizational, and team development theories and their application to higher education contexts through the lens of organizational dynamics and interpersonal relations.
+Prerequisite: EDAD 5812 or permission of instructor.
 EDAD 5821 The College Student (3) The college student in contemporary society; characteristics, attitudes, values, needs, pressures, and concerns.